 Tooth decay is a chronic problem among children in the United States, but children are not the only ones who suffer from decay.
-Tooth decay can strike any one at any age.
+The tooth decay process can strike any one at any age.
 A commonly held belief is that sugar causes tooth decay, but sugars are not the direct cause of decay.
 Sugars attract pathogenic bacteria which excrete acids that cause decay.
 The bacteria feed upon the sugars so it is important to reduce the amount of sugars in your oral cavity.
 That is done by practicing proper oral hygiene which consists of brushing and flossing regularly and visiting your dentist twice a year.
 In today’s blog we discuss how a tooth decays.

-Steps in the Decaying Process
+Steps in the Tooth Decaying Process

 Step #1: Early Decay